Enhancing brain tumor MRI with APT weighted imaging

 Looking forward to further research on the potential of APT

-According to Dr. Curran, the main APT research focus at PCH has so far been on investigating its capabilities in visualizing brain tumors and its potential for reducing the need for contrast.
+According to Dr. Curran, the main APT research focus at PCH has so far been investigating its capabilities in visualizing brain tumors and its potential for reducing the need for contrast.
 “We hope that APT in future can help us in further characterizing tumors with MRI, but more research will need to be done before we fully know what is possible and effective.
 By looking at specific aspects of tumors that are APT positive, we hope to correlate APT signal to more precise histology or tumor markers.”

 “We look forward to in future have a test to help us with the direction of therapy, such as choosing chemotherapy agents, plus or minus radiation and so forth.
 Perhaps APT may in future have a potential to help us there in some way,” Dr. Curran says.
 “The possibilities seem very broad.”